cooling-singapore/saas-middleware/README.md

 ```

 ### Update SMTP Information
-Certain functionality of a SaaS Node requires the ability to send emails.
-There is no dedicated
+Certain functionality (e.g., requesting object keys, notification of ownership transfer) of a SaaS
+Node requires the ability to send emails.
+There is no dedicated SaaS email service (yet).
+Instead,
-SaaS email service (yet).
-Instead, SaaS Nodes use SMTP credentials of existing email accounts.
+SaaS Nodes use SMTP credentials of existing email accounts.
+The keystore of the identity used by a
-The keystore of the identity used by a node will have to provide these credentials.
-The CLI can
-be used to update this information interactively:
+node will have to provide these credentials.
+The CLI can be used to update this information
+interactively:
 ```shell
 ./saas_cli.py identity smtp
 ```